bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities-dev/02_Attributes/README.md

-# 🏗️ Add Global Attributes to HTML Elements for Use With CSS
+# 🐛 Images and Styles Not Appearing on Page

-Work with a partner to implement the following user story:
+Work with a partner to resolve the following issues:

-* As a developer, I want to add global attributes to my HTML elements so that I can add styling with CSS.
+* As a user, I should be able to see an image on the page and alternative text describing the image should be provided.

+* As a user, I should see background colors applied to each section and list item and the header text should be dark blue.

+## Expected Behavior

+When a user opens the page, an image should appear and alternative text describing the image should be provided.

+When a user opens the page, each section and list item should have a background color applied and the header text should be dark blue.

-## Acceptance Criteria
+## Actual Behavior

-* It's done when a single attribute named `section` is added to all semantic `<section>` HTML elements.

-* It's done when the email list item is given a unique attribute named `email`.

-* It's done when the GitHub list item is given a unique attribute named `github`.

-* It's done when the portfolio list item is given a unique attribute named `portfolio`.

-* It's done when the existing image's `src` attribute specifies the relative path to the `image-1.jpg` file found in the `assets` directory and the `alt` attribute describes the image.

-* It's done when the finished page matches the mockup.
+When a user opens the page, no image appears and alternative text decribing the image is not shown.

+When a user opens the page, the header text is is not navy blue.

+When a user opens the page, each section and list item does not have a background color applied.

 ## Assets